websupergirl/wpsnippets/extra-related-posts/README.md

 * Create checkbox on categories for client to be able to choose to exclude.

 Note: Unfortunately the function isn't pluggable so options are limited in terms of implementation.

+Added on 08182019: The related posts are limited to everything after 2017.